 We have also established a reporting tool to allow employees to make anonymous reports.
-Refer to our Whistleblower and Complaint Policy for more information on how to submit a complaint.
+Refer to our Whistleblower and Complaint Policy for more information on how to submit a complaint via an independent telephone hotline and whistleblower reporting website.

 More information and details about specific DocuSign policies are available in the Hub.
 If you have questions about specifics, this should be the first place you turn.
 If you know of a situation or incident that you feel may violate this Code, it is your responsibility to bring it to the attention of your supervisor or the Compliance Officer.